 Fig.1 Tea Garden located in Himalayan Region

+Findings

 Climatic requirement for tea production

 The major tea-producing nations, such as China, India, Sri Lanka, and Kenya, have seen substantial climate change in recent decades.
 Han et.al (2016) assessed climatic change in representative Chinese tea-growing towns at different latitudes, such as Jinan, Haikou, Kunming, and Hangzhou.
 According to the findings, throughout the previous 50 years, there has been an increase of 1.0–1.6°C in the annual mean temperature and 2.1–3.8°C in the extreme temperature.
 Even though Hangzhou city had a notably higher number of hot days with temperatures above 35°C, the peak temperature did not vary significantly.